 “Come here, boy,” she said, motioning me to stand even closer to her.
 “I’ll tell you what you can attack.
 Attack this…” she added, pointing to her crotch.

 Johnny Otis came to the rescue, saying “You sing it Jerry, you show Big Mama how it goes.”
-This is the result.
+This is the result (you want to watch this clip, trust me).

 Leiber and Stoller were paid $1200 for the song, but the check bounced.
 Released in 1953, it did fairly well by R&B’s modest commercial standards, but within one month 5 more versions had been recorded.